Newcomers: Please note that hyperlinks are green. Try this step-by-step guide to get the most out of this page of links.

 PubMed Central (PMC)

 PubMed Central® (PMC) is a free full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health’s National Library of Medicine (NIH/NLM).
-A search for the term “herbal medicine” brought up 28,797 articles including the seven listed below co-written by USC Pharmacology Professor Dr. Jim Adams and Chumash healer Cecilia Garcia.
-The articles below were originally posted online as abstracts at the website of Evidence-Based Complementary and Alternative Medicine (eCAM).
+A search for the term “herbal medicine” brought up 38,323 articles including the eight listed below.
+The first one on Artemisia californica was written by USC Pharmacology Professor Dr. Jim Adams.
+The rest were written by him and Chumash healer Cecilia Garcia.
+The articles were originally posted online as abstracts at the website of Evidence-Based Complementary and Alternative Medicine (eCAM).
 PMC, however, publishes the full-length texts.

 A Comparison of Chinese and American Indian (Chumash) Medicine